zoom/zoom-bot-api/README.md

 ### For more Information about Zooms Bot and APIs
 Documentation is available on the [Zoom REST API for IM chat](https://marketplace.zoom.us/docs/guides/guides/chatbot-api)

+## Support
+For any questions or issues, please visit our new Community Support Forum at [https://devforum.zoom.us/](https://devforum.zoom.us/)